dloscutoff/pipdoc/docs/Syntax.md

 ## General Program Syntax

 Programs consist of a series of statements that are executed one by one.
 Bare expressions also count as statements.
 If the program ends with a bare expression, its value is automatically printed.
-To suppress printing, end the program with a statement or a nil expression. **Note**: `P` and `O` are operators, not statements, so code like `P"abcd"` at the end of the program will print twice.
+To suppress autoprinting, end the program with a semicolon. **Note**: `P` and `O` are operators, not statements, so code like `P"abcd"` at the end of the program will print twice.
 Use `"abcd"` instead.

 Expressions use infix operators; precedence/associativity may be coerced using parentheses.
 Basic operators are mostly chosen to coincide with familiar ones from C, Python, or Perl/PHP: `+-*/%!?` are as expected; comparison operators chain, as in Python; `.`, `X`, and string comparison operators are borrowed from Perl, `//` integer division from Python.
 A few potential "gotchas":